 The Company contributes to a multi-employer pension plan under the terms of a collective-bargaining agreement that covers its union-represented employees.
-Expenses related to the multi-employer pension plan were \$83 and \$92 for the three months ended March 30, 2019 and March 31, 2018.
+Expenses related to the multi-employer pension plan were \$87 and \$81 for the three months ended June 29, 2019 and June 30, 2018, respectively, and \$170 and \$173 for the six months ended June 29, 2019 and June 30, 2018, respectively.
 If the Company were to withdraw from the multi-employer plan, a withdrawal liability would be due, the amount of which would be determined by the plan.
-The plan provides calculation that the liability is a function of contribution rates, fund status, discount rates and various other factors at the time of any such withdrawal.
+The withdrawal liability, as determined by the plan, would be a function of contribution rates, fund status, discount rates and various other factors at the time of any such withdrawal.